SEKOIA-IO/documentation/_shared_content/intelligence_center/consume/intelligence.md

 ![Intelligence-search](/assets/intelligence_center/intelligence%20search.png){: style="max-width:100%"}

-## How to search

-You can either search in all the database or only in the objects or the observables database.
-To do so, use the select on the left of the search bar to select the needed scope.
+You can search for **multiple items at the same time**.
+To skip a line and paste multiple items, press `Shift-Enter` and paste your content.

+!!! tip
+    You can easily open multiple search results in new tabs by right-clicking on an object and using your mouse, `option+click` (for Mac), or `shift+click` (for Windows).

 ### Tabs

-After you’ve typed your search and clicked on `enter`, two tabs appear under the search bar: one for objects and one for observables.
+After you’ve typed your search and clicked on `enter`, two or three tabs appear under the search bar: one for **objects**, one for **observables** and one for **unknown observables**.

+You can refer to [this page](/_shared_content/intelligence_center/data_model.md) to understand what objects and observables are and how our data model works.

-Each tab has a counter that informs users about the number of items in the database for each category.
+Each tab has a counter that informs users about the **number of items** in the database for each category.

 For instance, if you search for `Google`, you will find numerous objects (reports, Intrusion sets, Indicators…) but only two observables.

 !!! tip
-    Always check both tabs to be sure to get all information needed on a topic.
+    Always check all tabs to be sure to get all information needed on a topic.
 Observables may not be harmful but they can be helpful in an investigation.

 ## Search for objects

 ### How the search engine works

-When searching for a term, SEKOIA.IO will list objects with fields that match the term.
+When searching for a term or multiple terms, Sekoia.io will list objects with fields that match the term(s).

 The following fields are taken into consideration by the search engine: